alitonia/backend-test/README.md

 ## Description

 This is a NestJS-based API for managing educational data, including students and teachers.
+It provides a set of endpoints for teachers to perform administrative functions for their classes.

 ## Features

 - Student management
 - Teacher management
 - Database integration with TypeORM
+- API endpoints for teacher administrative functions

 ## Getting Started